先頭へ

 Our Solutions

-Precious metal adsorbent for ‘urban mines’
+Precious metal adsorbent for urban mines

-Our metal adsorbent can recover precious metals from dilute metal solutions of less than 10 ppm even if the solution contains various base metals; isolating palladium (Pd) from a solution containing high concentrations of tin (Sn), a condition difficult for the conventional precious metal adsorbents, is possible.
+Our metal adsorbent can recover precious metals from dilute metal solutions of less than 10 ppm even if the solution contains various base metals; isolating palladium (Pd) from a solution containing high concentrations of tin (Sn), the condition difficult for the conventional precious metal adsorbents, is possible.

-In addition, our adsorbent is applicable for a wide range of pH from neutral to strongly acidic; precious metals can be recovered from highly concentrated aqua regia that is often used in the recycling processes.
+In addition, our adsorbent is applicable for a wide range of pH from neutral to strongly acidic; precious metals can be recovered in highly concentrated aqua regia that is often used in the recycling processes.

 High metal recovery efficiencies in highly acidic solution